Cybersecurity professional analyzing threat data on multiple monitors with CompTIA CySA+ certification materials

 CompTIA CySA+ is approved under DoD 8570.01-M for Information Assurance Technician Level II roles, making it essential for many government cybersecurity positions.
 This directive requires specific certifications for personnel working on DoD information systems.

-Government cybersecurity roles typically offer excellent job security, competitive benefits, and opportunities to work on critical national security issues.
-Many contractors also require DoD 8570-approved certifications for federal projects.
+Government cybersecurity roles come with strong job security and solid benefits.
+Most government contractors also require DoD 8570-approved certifications for federal projects.

 Exam Preparation Strategy